hiowenluke/kdo/README.md

 module.exports = main;
 ```

-That means, if our directories and files are like following:
+If our directories and files are as following:
 ```
 /f1
     /f12